Jan. 6 panel votes to advance contempt proceedings for Trump aides Navarro, Scavino - NewsBreak

 Navarro was sought after wading into multiple efforts to promote baseless claims of election fraud in the 2020 contest, including working with one-time White House strategist Steve Bannon to delay Congress’s certification of the results.

-Neither showed for their deposition or have provided a single document to the committee.Congressman claims people in DC have invited him to orgy, done cocaine in front of him
+Neither showed for their deposition or have provided a single document to the committee.ALSO ON WJBF: Judge rules Trump’s efforts to overturn election likely criminal

 “In Mr. Scavino’s case, he strung us along for months before making it clear that he believes he’s above the law.
 Mr. Navarro, despite sharing relevant details on TV and podcasts and in his own book, has also stonewalled us,” Chair Bennie Thompson (D-Miss.) said, noting an initial subpoena in September.